memakeit/mmi-analytics/README.md

 1 analytics provider (in this example google):
 > echo Request::factory('mmi/analytics/google')->execute();

-Multiple analytics provider (in this example clicky and google):
+Multiple analytics providers (in this example clicky and google):
 > echo Request::factory('mmi/analytics/multi/clicky,google')->execute();

 Default to using all the analytics providers that have been configured: